 This project is in two parts: (i) development of a modulator controller that, when incorporated in a fractional-N BB-PLL, produces lower spurs and noise than a MASH-based controller and (ii) development of a DCO controller that produces lower noise and spurs than a conventional MASH-based controller.
-This report summarizes progress to date on model development and analysis.
+This report summarizes progress over the past twelve months.